vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-overview.md

 createdAt: "2020-09-01T16:28:25.618Z"
 updatedAt: "2021-02-24T13:24:53.349Z"
 ---
 Selling products online is subject to various types of taxes that can differ based on factors such as inventory location, shipping addresses, and, of course, the nature of the product.
-For certain stores, particularly those operating in a B2B model, tax calculations can become intricate, necessitating the use of an external tax calculation provider.
+For certain stores, particularly those operating in a B2B model, tax calculations can become intricate and require an external tax calculation provider.

 In such scenarios, it is feasible to establish an integration that enables a store to transmit checkout information to an external tax calculation API.
 Subsequently, the external API should provide the necessary tax details and values applicable to the purchase.